el7/threatmodels/threatmodels/pages/tahoe-lafs.md

 # Authentication:
 The authentication is done by the gateway and the user never handles keys.
-The gateway communicates with the hosting servers, giving the clients freedom of convenience.
+The gateway communicates with the hosting servers.

 # Architecture:
 The architecture for Tahoe-LAFS is federated as anyone can host their own